muskecan/muskecan.github.io/_posts/2022-09-24-do-not-trust-what-comes-as-default.markdown

  <img class="image" src="{{ site.url }}/assets/posts/graph.png">

- %37% of the routers in random 7 different streets in the city were vulnerable due to the insufficient default firmware that ISP routers have.
+37% of the routers in random 7 different streets in the city were vulnerable due to the insufficient default firmware that ISP routers have.

 ## Mitigation?

-ell, mitigation recommendations are pretty obvious.
+Well, mitigation recommendations are pretty obvious.
 Default passwords should not be composed of only numbers.
 Instead, alphanumeric default passwords with a longer length would be enough for a default configuration.
 But changing the password for every user with a new firmware update?
 Noone will install such an update in the end...

 How about the usage of ISP's remote configuration capabilities?
 This is something that can only be done by the ISP.
 But the ISP should contact their customers before such an operation.
 Otherwise, the customers would not be able to access the Internet.